djibe/Android-tutorials/README.md

 ***

 ## HTC One M7

 You can upgrade your HTC One M7 from stock (Android 4.3) to Android 10 / LineageOS 17.1.

-Tutorial is here (19.000+ views) : <https://forum.xda-developers.com/htc-one/general/guide-tutorial-htc-one-m7-stock-to-t3781366>
+Tutorial is here (20.000+ views) : <https://forum.xda-developers.com/htc-one/general/guide-tutorial-htc-one-m7-stock-to-t3781366>

 What you will learn :

 * Unlock HTC bootloader
 * Use fastboot
 * Install and use TWRP recovery
-* Install Android 9 Pie
+* Install Android 10
+* Install Google Apps
 * Get root access with Magisk
+* Revert to stock ROM to desimlock/debrand phone

 ***

 ## LG GPad 8.3 V500

-You can upgrade your LG GPad 8.3 V500 from stock to Android 7.1 Nougat / LineageOS 14.1 or try Android 8.1 Oreo.
+You can upgrade your LG GPad 8.3 V500 from stock to Android 9 Pie / crDroid 5.x

 Tutorial is here (4700+ views) : <https://forum.xda-developers.com/lg-g-pad-83/general/guide-tutorial-howto-lg-gpad-8-3-v500-t3967069>